wesleydmscn/opl-toolbox/README.md

 > An important tip about the tool is that **conf_apps.cfg** accumulates data, that is, be sure to add your application or PS1 game only once, if you want to redo the process from the beginning, delete the generated file **conf_apps.cfg** and run the **script**.

 ### Contributing
-If you are interested in contributing to **conf_apps-opl**, please read our [Contribution Guidelines](https://github.com/wesleydmscn/conf_apps-opl/blob/main/.github/CONTRIBUTING.md) before submitting a pull request.
+If you are interested in contributing to **conf_apps_opl**, please read our [Contribution Guidelines](https://github.com/wesleydmscn/conf_apps-opl/blob/main/.github/CONTRIBUTING.md) before submitting a pull request.
 You can also use the [GitHub Discussions](https://github.com/wesleydmscn/conf_apps-opl/discussions) section to discuss a topic or ask questions.
 It is recommended to read the [Code of Conduct](https://github.com/wesleydmscn/conf_apps-opl/blob/main/.github/CODE_OF_CONDUCT.md) before contributing.

-### License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.